-As we previously disclosed on September 6, 2022, as a result of the restructuring and simplifying of its organizational structure, Neil Saunders, Executive Vice President - Oilfield Equipment, incurred an involuntary termination of employment and departed the Company on January 31, 2023.
-In connection with Mr. Saunders' departure, the Company and Mr. Saunders entered into a separation agreement dated December 20, 2022.
+As we previously disclosed on May 1, 2023, Mr. Christie incurred an involuntary termination of employment and departed the Company on May 1, 2023.
+In connection with Mr. Christie's departure, the Company and Mr. Christie entered into a separation agreement dated April 12, 2023.

-The separation agreement provided that Mr. Saunders would continue to receive his then current base salary, annual incentive plan opportunity and benefits through January 31, 2023, his outstanding equity awards would be treated in accordance with applicable provisions under the Company's long-term incentive plans (except as set forth below).
-As of his employment termination date, Mr. Saunders will receive three months of contractual notice and a severance payment that is consistent with the benefits provided pursuant to the Company's Executive Severance Program, with the benefits to be provided in a manner consistent with an involuntary termination as compensation for loss of employment.
-In addition to these benefits, Mr. Saunders will be entitled to a \$15,000 payment as compensation for loss of benefits and the vesting of the unvested RSUs that were granted to him in January of 2022.
+The separation agreement provided that Mr. Christie would continue to receive his then current base salary, annual incentive plan opportunity and benefits through May 1, 2023, and his outstanding equity awards would be treated in accordance with applicable provisions under the Company's long-term incentive plans (except as set forth in footnote 8 to the Potential payments upon termination or a change in control table below).
+As of his employment termination date, Mr. Christie received a severance payment consistent with the benefits provided pursuant to the Company's Executive Severance Program, with the benefits provided in a manner consistent with an involuntary termination as compensation for loss of employment.
+In addition to these benefits, Mr. Christie was entitled to a \$15,000 payment as compensation for loss of benefits and the vesting of the unvested RSUs and PSUs that were granted to him in January of 2022.

-Pursuant to the separation agreement, Mr. Saunders affirmed certain contractual obligations he has to the Company, including cooperation and assistance and confidentiality, which will remain in effect for specified periods following his employment.
+Pursuant to the separation agreement, Mr. Christie affirmed certain contractual obligations he has to the Company, including cooperation and assistance and confidentiality, which will remain in effect for specified periods following his employment.